nicole9925/racial-classification-xai-webapp/README.md

 1. Run `npm install` to download dependencies
 2. Run `npm start`
+3. Run `pip install python-dotenv` if you do not have python-dotenv.
-3. To start the server, run `flask run`
+4. To start the server, run `flask run`